Captains Expectations

 - And

-perhaps most important -- be
+most important -- be

-enthusiastic and positive, let them know how much potential you see in
+enthusiastic and positive, let them know how much

 the